 The word Yog is derived from the Sanskrit word Yuj, one of the earliest Indian languages.
 Yog’s basic definition is “to join or combine,” yet this word has much more to it than that.
 Yog is thought to have its roots in India and was once regarded as the skill of living a high life.

 A person can connect with their God, their soul, their conscience, the powers that are buried deep inside of them, and the universe through the practice of yog.
 Yog is more than simply a term; it’s a tool for better understanding oneself and the universe.

 “it comes from the Sanskrit word ‘yuj’ – meaning Samadhi or ‘oneness’”.- yogaloftlondon

-Yog Explanation in Bhagwat Geeta & Patanjali Yog Sutra.
+Yog Meaning in Bhagwat Geeta & Patanjali Yog Sutra.

-The first part Yam dwells upon the upliftment of the society.
+In the first part, Yam dwells upon the upliftment of society.

 The second part is, Niyam deals with the betterment of one’s own conduct.

 The third part of Yog is Asana or postures.
-Asana are necessary to make the body pure and static.
+Asana is necessary to make the body pure and static.